kewok/spegg/Documentation/Tutorial.md

 ```
 instead.

 We highlight that the thrust functor can also work with data that get passed into the functor as arguments instead of as tuples.
 In our example functor ```fecundity_calculator()```, these are represented as floating point arrays.
 This is not ideal, but is often necessary in the current version of Thrust.
 Indeed, currently Thrust only allows one to have up to 10 vectors "glued" together using tuples.
 The limitation is problematic.
 Suppose our gentoype-phenotype map needed to reference 12 genes rather than two.
 If we're interested in both maternally and paternally inherited allelic values, this would entail at least 24 vectors storing the individual's genotypes (one vector for each gene), and we would be unable to use tuples.
 In contrast to tuples, you can pass as many vectors as you need to the functor itself as arguments, and reference the elements of the vectors separately.
 There is some (potentially nontrivial) performance penalty, and there are also more elaborate solutions like having tuples of tuples one could try in the interim.
-Until thrust can handle more than 10 vectors in a tuple, there isn't a single obvious way around this problem.
+[Thrust will eventually handle more than 10 vectors in a tuple] (https://github.com/thrust/thrust/issues/524).
+Until then, there isn't a single obvious way around this problem.
 </a>
 In any event, we'll call this functor from the method ```calculate_phenotype()``` defined for our ```fecundity_phenotype``` class.
 We can store the code inside a .cu file, ```Penguins_genotype_phenotype_maps.cu```, inside ```src```.
 Inside calculate_phenotype(), the functor fecundity_calculator (which remember is a structure) will then get instantiated.
 We will then "glue" the appropriate vectors together using two thrust operations: ```make_tuple``` and ```make_zip_iterator```.
 They are described further in the thrust documentation [here](#https://thrust.github.io/doc/group__tuple.html#ga48cf9f1740f033f22386c8c0310c0510) and [here](https://thrust.github.io/doc/group__fancyiterator.html#ga338d4f994660c4dc89e2bb3cf0a6a60f).
 For now, just know that these are calls to thrust that are necessary to build your tuples.